 We have combined our automatic stack analyzer with our Quantitative CompCert compiler.
 The result is a verified C compiler that translates a program without function pointers and recursive calls to x86 assembly and automatically derives a stack bound for each function in the program including main().
 The soundness theorem we have proved states the following.
-If a given program is memory-safe and the verified compiler successfully produces an assembly program A then A refines the source program and runs safely on an x86 machine with the stack size that has been computed by the automatic stack analysis for main() (see Point 3 of Theorem 1).
+If a given program is memorysafe and the verified compiler successfully produces an assembly program A then A refines the source program and runs safely on an x86 machine with the stack size that has been computed by the automatic stack analysis for main() (compare Point 3 of Theorem 1).
+During compilation, the Stack-Aware CompCert Compiler prints the computed stack bound for every function and the overall stack requirement for the program.